Mantis shrimp

-Mantis shrimp are carnivorous marine crustaceans of the order Stomatopoda (from Ancient Greek στόμα 'mouth' and ποδός 'foot').
+Mantis shrimp are carnivorous marine crustaceans of the order Stomatopoda (from Ancient Greek στόμα 'mouth' and πούς 'foot').
 Stomatopods branched off from other members of the class Malacostraca around 400 million years ago, with more than 520 extant species of mantis shrimp known.
 All living species are in the suborder Unipeltata, which arose around 250 million years ago.
 They are among the most important predators in many shallow, tropical and subtropical marine habitats.
 Despite being common in their habitats, they are poorly understood, as many species spend most of their lives sheltering in burrows and holes.

-Dubbed "sea locusts" by ancient Assyrians, "prawn killers" in Australia, and now sometimes referred to as "thumb splitters" due to their ability to inflict painful wounds if handled incautiously, mantis shrimp possess powerful raptorial appendages that are used to attack and kill prey either by spearing, stunning, or dismembering; the shape of these appendages are often used to classify them into groups: extant mantis shrimp either have appendages which form heavily mineralized "clubs" that can strike with great power, or they have sharp, grasping forelimbs used to swiftly seize prey (similar to those of praying mantis, hence their common name).
+Dubbed "sea locusts" by ancient Assyrians, "prawn killers" in Australia, and now sometimes referred to as "thumb splitters" due to their ability to inflict painful wounds if handled incautiously, mantis shrimp possess powerful raptorial appendages that are used to attack and kill prey either by spearing, stunning, or dismembering; the shape of these appendages are often used to classify them into groups: extant mantis shrimp either have appendages which form heavily mineralized "clubs" that can strike with great power, or they have sharp, grasping forelimbs used to swiftly seize prey (similar to those of mantises, hence their common name).

 Description

 Drawing of a mantis shrimp by Richard Lydekker.
 The folded raptorial claws are flanking the carapace.

 Mantis shrimp typically grow to around 10 cm in length, while a few species such as the zebra mantis shrimp can reach up to 38 cm.
 A mantis shrimp's carapace covers only the rear part of the head and the first four segments of the thorax.
-Mantis shrimp widely range in colour, with species mostly being shades of brown, while others have multiple contrasting, vivid colours.
+Mantis shrimp widely range in colour, with some species mostly being shades of brown, while others have multiple contrasting, vivid colours.

 Claws

 The mantis shrimp's second pair of thoracic appendages is adapted for powerful close-range combat.
-These claws can accelerate at a rate comparable to that of a .22 caliber bullet when fired, having around 1500 newtons of force with each swing/attack.
 The appendage differences divide mantis shrimp into two main types: those that hunt by impaling their prey with spear-like structures and those that smash prey with a powerful blow from a heavily mineralised club-like appendage.
 A considerable amount of damage can be inflicted after impact with these robust, hammer-like claws.
 This club is further divided into three subregions: the impact region, the periodic region, and the striated region.
 Mantis shrimp are commonly separated into distinct groups (most are categorized as either spearers or smashers but there are some outliers) as determined by the type of claws they possess: